Overview

 Now that you have authentication working, you can:

-- Social Authentication - Add social login options like Apple and Google
+- Social Authentication - Add more social login options

 - Networks - Configure blockchain networks